Payment analytics

 Exp.
 Date Checker Success Rate

-Shows the percentage of successful Expiry Date Checker renewals for the selected year versus previous year.
+Shows the percentage of successful Expiry Date Checker renewals for the selected year versus the previous year.

 Checked Expired Cards